 Corporations, governments, and organizations want to get the highest value from their mentoring programs.
 They want a program structure that gives the highest Return on Investment (ROI).
 Mentoring programs are established for good reasons but often fail.
 Programs often do not continue long-term or to provide lasting value or benefit to the mentors, mentees, and the host organization.
 A poor mentoring program may actually do more damage than not having a program at all.

 The highest ROI on mentoring programs comes from using measurably-effective best practices.
 Sun Microsystems’ corporate Engineering mentoring program was measured at 1,000% ROI by an external analytics firm (Gartner 2006).
 Very successful programs like this tend to continue, expand, and get even better over time because they provide visible, measurable, repeatable value (Sun 2009).

-There is no standard for mentoring best practices.
-There is often nothing against which to measure individual or program development.
-Information about mentoring program success is almost always privately held – so there is very little solid data to compare or learn from.
-Most publications about mentoring are vague as to metrics or methods.
+Unfortunately, there is no standard for mentoring best practices.
+For many organizations, there is often nothing against which to measure individual or program development.
+Information about mentoring program success is almost always privately held by the host organization – so there is very little solid data others can compare to or learn from.
+The great majority of publications about mentoring are enthusiastic but vague as to metrics or methods.

 With decades of experience with top global companies, Mentoring Standard will work with your team to create a thriving program, reach new echelons, or guide a struggling program to meet its potential.
 We can help your organization improve your mentoring program so that it is measurably successful.
 Areas of work include: